qwefgh90/bside/web/PRIVACY-POLICY.md

 #### Works and Github Information
-While you are in BSide, your works and related information such as your profile, repositories, blobs provided from Github API can be saved in your local browser storage not in the servers.
-BSide don't save them in any server except a moment when you sign in.
+While you are in BSide, your works and related information such as your profile, repositories, blobs provided from Github API are not saved in anywhere excpet for your local browser storage.

+#### Access Token
+BSide don't save a aceess token persistently in any database.
+But while your server session is alive, Your access token can be saved in the memory.

 #### Activity
 While you are in BSide, we collect urls of pages which you visit and how long you stay in a page.
 It will be sent to Google Analytics.
+But your activities related to private works are not sent to Google Analytics.

 #### Environment
 While you are in BSide, we collect all your environment information.
-In environment information, there are the country, the device and the type of the browser.
+In environment information, there are the country, the type of the browser and device.
 It will be sent to Google Analytics.

 ### How We Use the Information